awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 # To compile the client from source, do the following set of steps:

+### Prerequests libraries
+- OpenSSL >= 1.1.0 (unless TLS support is disabled by ./configure --disable-tls).
+- SASL (libsasl2, unless SASL support is disabled by ./configure --disable-sasl).
+-
+### Compile the library

 a) Launch a Linux-based EC2 instance and install PHP 7.x along with its required dependencies.

 b) Checkout and compile the dependency package aws-elasticache-cluster-client-libmemcached via https://github.com/awslabs/aws-elasticache-cluster-client-libmemcached